jjt/jjt.github.io/_posts/2014-07-30-building-a-board-game-with-react-js.md

 ## Refactoring and Hindsight

-`views/Board` has a lot of board state logic mixed in.
-That should be moved into a  model object that handles, making `views/Board` less of a *viewModel* and more of a pure *view*.
+`views/Board` contains a lot of board logic which should be moved into a separate model.
+This would make `views/Board` less of a *viewModel* and more of a pure *view*.
 The coupling isn't too concerning though, as the board model would only be used in that one view.

 I'm a huge fan of [CoffeeScript](http://coffeescript.org/) and use it wherever I can.
 I didn't want to give it up to use [JSX](http://facebook.github.io/react/docs/jsx-in-depth.html), so I used the bare `React.DOM` methods as outlined in [a blog post](http://blog.vjeux.com/2013/javascript/react-coffeescript.html) by React developer [Vjeux](https://twitter.com/Vjeux).
 It works for the most part but I had to straddle the syntactical line between brittle and overwrought, with all of the extra brackets.
 I'd like to move the [return value](https://github.com/jjt/TwiStrug/blob/master/src/views/BoardNodeIP.coffee#L31-L48) of each `render()` method into its own JSX module, and treat it much like a traditional template (Jade, Handlebars, etc).
 JSX compilation would be handled by a Browserify transform: [reactify](https://github.com/andreypopp/reactify).